 Redness and warmth.
 The joints may be somewhat warmer and more pink or red than neighboring skin.

 Which joints does RA affect?
-The hands are almost always affected, although literally any joint can be affected with rheumatoid arthritis symptoms: knees, wrists, neck, shoulders, elbows, even the jaw.
+The hands are almost always affected, although literally any joint can be affected with rheumatoid arthritis symptoms: knees, wrists, neck, shoulders, elbows, feet, hips, even the jaw.
 Joints are usually affected in a symmetrical pattern -- the same joints on both sides of the body.